joshbrassington/cc-exam-notes/domain-5-security-operations/notes.md

 - Program designed to educate employees about cybersecurity risks.
 - Helps employees recognise and respond to security threats.
 - Reduces human error, which is a leading cause of security breaches.
+- Encourages a security-first mindset across the organisation.